-Approximately half of all anal cancers are diagnosed before the malignancy has spread beyond the primary site, whereas 13% to 25% are diagnosed after the cancer has spread to the lymph nodes, and 10% are diagnosed after the cancer has spread to distant organs, that is metastasized.
+Approximately half of all anal cancers are diagnosed before the malignancy has spread beyond the primary site, whereas 13% to 25% are diagnosed after the cancer has spread to the lymph nodes, and 10% are diagnosed after the cancer has spread to distant organs, or has metastasized.

 When it is found early, anal cancer is highly treatable.

-The overall five-year survival rate following diagnosis of anal cancer is 60% for men and 71% for women.
+The overall five-year survival rate following diagnosis of anal cancer is 64%.

-Anal cancer nay be detected during a routine digital rectal exam or during a minor procedure, such as removal of what is believed to be a hemorrhoid.
+Anal cancer may be detected during a routine digital rectal exam or during a minor procedure, such as removal of what is believed to be a hemorrhoid.